The universality of the relation between magnetic fields and star formation in galaxies: Results

 \paragraph{WNM.} Figure~\ref{fig:Energies_SFR_gasphase_WNM} shows again the scaling of the specific energies, now for the WNM.
 The top panel shows these quantities as a function of the SFR, whereas the bottom panel shows them as a function of the sSFR.
 While the scalings of the specific energies still follow similar approximate trends, they are broadly shallower for the WNM phase.
 The magnetic component ($\alpha_{\rm mag,WNM}=0.68\pm0.32$) is approximately unchanged.
 The CR component is now shallower ($\alpha_{\rm CR,WNM}=0.31\pm0.11$), likely as a result of higher hadronic energy losses for CRs in the denser CNM gas.
 The turbulent component ($\alpha_{\rm turb,WNM}=0.07\pm0.20$) features only a very shallow correlation with sSFR, in agreement with SN-driven energy injection taking place at $\sim 100$~pc scales, and in the WIM and hot phases; and subsequently cascading down into the WNM \citep{Korpi1999, Joung2006, Martin-Alvarez2022}.
-The thermal specific energy ($\alpha_{\rm therm,WNM}=0.0\pm0.09$) is approximately independent to the sSFR across the inner star-forming disk of the sampled galaxies.
+The thermal specific energy ($\alpha_{\rm therm,WNM}=0.0\pm0.09$) is approximately independent of the sSFR across the inner star-forming disc of the sampled galaxies.

-Unlike for the CNM, the WNM thermal energy provides a significant contribution to the total energy: at low SFR it can be near or above the magnetic energy (e.g. in 886xp574558438, g8, 719xp463552479, 1478xp591488450), and in rough equipartition with the turbulent and CR components.
+Unlike for the CNM, the WNM thermal energy provides a significant contribution to the total energy: at a low SFR it can be near or above the magnetic energy (e.g. in 886xp574558438, g8, 719xp463552479, and 1478xp591488450), and in rough equipartition with the turbulent and CR components.
 However, for ${\rm sSFR}\gtrsim 0.1\,{\rm Gyr^{-1}}$, the non-thermal components strengthen relative to the thermal one, and the magnetic term overtakes the thermal term.
+Across both phases, the combination of a steep \(\mu_{\rm mag}\) rise with SFR, a weak trend for \(\mu_{\rm turb}\), and approximately flat \(\mu_{\rm thermal}\) leads to galaxies that become increasingly magnetically dominated once SFR $\gtrsim 1\, \mathrm{M_{\odot}} \, \mathrm{yr}^{-1}$ and sSFR $\gtrsim 0.1\,\mathrm{Gyr}^{-1}$, with this trend being more pronounced in the CNM.